 Here’s how you can take the fundamental aspects of this framework and apply them to your projects.

-Nonprofit Project Management: 5 Fundamentals for Teams of All Sizes
+Nonprofit Project Management: 5 Principles for Teams of All Sizes

 There are many aspects of nonprofit project management.
-These 5 key concepts may shift how you think about current or future projects.
+These 5 key principles may shift how you think about current or future projects.